: Eet ees a simple message I am demonstreting. Ve know vere you are going and vat you intend. JC Denton

 - Eubans in chapter 21E/22H

 - Kishuna again in 22xE/23xH (where you're not intended to fight him, much less pick him off)

 - Ursula in chapter 26E/28H

 - Denning in chapter 29E/31H

-- Another Fire Emblem example exists in Path of Radiance, where you can choose to fight the Raven King Naesala, or talk to him using one of your hawks and then Reyson to have him and his troops leave the battlefield.
+- Another Fire Emblem example exists in Path of Radiance, where you can choose to fight the Raven King Naesala and struggle against the third-deadliest enemy in the whole game, or talk to him using one of your hawks and then Reyson to convince him and his troops to leave the battlefield.

 - Star Fox 64 has several bosses that can be skipped:

 - If you go the easy route, any Star Wolf Members you didn't defeat on Fortuna show up again on Bolse.
 In both cases, you can ignore them (although that means you'll have to let the timer run out on Fortuna).
 Subverted, however, if you avoid both of those stages, as they'll reappear in the much deadlier Wolfen IIs when you arrive on the advanced Venom route.

 - If you enter one of the Warp Zones, you'll skip the respective level's boss.